soudeepd/soudeepd.github.io/pages/publications.md

 ### <a name="progress"></a>Work in progress

-- Soni, A., **Deb, S.**, Das, D., Zaremba, A. COVID-19 and Value-at-Risk of cryptocurrencies under structural breaks: Does the choice of conditional distribution matter?
-Manuscript in preparation.

 - Rawat, S., **Deb, S.**, Berrett, C. A bayesian method to identify changepoints in spatio-temporal ordinal data.
 Manuscript in preparation.
 Accepted for an oral presentation in RSS International Conference 2022, Aberdeen, UK.

-- Rawat, S., **Deb, S.** Impact of global warming on rainfall: A Spatio-temporal study.
-Manuscript in preparation.
-Presented in RSS International Conference 2021 (virtual), Manchester, UK.

 - Sen, S., **Deb, S.** A new classification method for multivariate time series data.
 Manuscript in preparation.
 To be presented in an invited talk at the 14th International Conference of the ERCIM WG on Computational and Methodological Statistics (CMStatistics 2021), to be held in London, UK.
 Earlier presented in 2021 Australian and New Zealand Statistical Conference (virtual).